Meme1079/PsychWiki/PsychWiki_Source/Psych Engine API/Transitioning to 0.7.0.md

 This is removed in this update, instead use `camGame.scroll`; Example: `getProperty('camGame.scroll.x')`.

 ### Note Colors
-In `0.7`, the note color system has been changed from a HUE/Brt/Sat system to an RGB system; But because of this, the spritesheet of the notes would now have to be colored in a specific way to correctly apply the RGB shader on it.
+The note color system has been changed from a HUE/Brt/Sat system to an RGB system; But because of this, the spritesheet of the notes would now have to be colored in a specific way to correctly apply the RGB shader on it.

 To disable for the notes:
 ```lua